planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ## Calculating the radiometric transformation - transformation.py

-Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference image. `transformation_wrapper.py` has example useage.
+Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference image. `transformation_wrapper.py` has example usage.

 ### Input
 * An array representing the image values for a single band in the candidate image